About Lost Falls

 Pursuing the Rock Pools

-After having my fill of this lookout, I then explored 130m track leading to the so-called rock pools.
+After having my fill of the Lost Falls lookout, I then explored the 130m track leading to the so-called rock pools.

 True to the name, there was indeed at least one stagnant pool, where not even the recent rains during our second visit was enough to form a flowing creek.